pcboy/wordref/README.md

 # Wordref

 Wordref is a tiny wrapper for the WordReference API.
-You can translate words from one language to another.
+You can translate words from one language to another (Note that Wordreference only supports FROM English and TO english translations)

 ## Installation